Quality Early Learning Programmes

-Drinking alcohol during pregnancy has devastating effects on the unborn child.
-Children born with Foetal Alcohol Spectrum Disorder (FASD) suffer from growth deficits, birth defects, and neurological damage.
-At school, they struggle with attention, memory, and executive functioning, falling far behind their peers.
+FASD is the umbrella term for the lifelong physical and/or developmental impairments that can result from prenatal alcohol exposure.
+Children born with FASD suffer from growth deficits, birth defects, and neurological damage.
+At school, they often struggle with attention, memory, and executive functioning; often falling far behind their peers.

-The Foundation for Alcohol Related Research is developing a computer game targeted at children with FASD.
-The game is fun, and developed specifically to tackle FASD-related learning challenges.
-It engages children in activities that stimulate the brain’s ability to form new neural pathways.
+Fighting FASD is an open-source computer game designed for children with FASD.
+It engages them in fun-filled activities that stimulate the brain’s ability to form new neural pathways.

 The Foundation for Alcohol Related Research (FARR) is the leading source of research and information on Foetal Alcohol Spectrum Disorders and Foetal Alcohol Syndrome in South Africa.